Sitecore-Hackathon/2023-Sitecore-Syndicate/README.md

 <img src="docs/images/syndicate-team.png" alt= 'Sitecore Syndicate Team' width="300" >

 ## Category

-Best Enhancement to XM Cloud
+  - Best Enhancement to XM Cloud

 ## Description
-⟹ Write a clear description of your hackathon entry.

   - One sunny thirsday afternoon you just got back from the coffee shop and get a call from a very rich multi national client who wants a demo of sitecore for their art gallery.
 They want to digitize, showcase, personalize, and sell art online.
 They are ready to spend all the money they made from selling NFTs over the last couple of years.
 AND the kicker is they want a demo tomorrow.
   - Good thing you have some docker knowledge but speaking from experience, that's not a one day task.
 So you will always head to Sitecore Demo Portal.